area17/twill/docs/content/2_guides/2_building_a_multilingual_site_with_twill_and_laravel_localization.md

 To enable the various localization features such as route translations, language detection and redirect, register the package's middleware.

-If you are using Laravel 11+, you may register in `bootstrap/app.php` file in closure withMiddleware:
+If you are using Laravel 11+, you may register them in the `bootstrap/app.php` file, using `withMiddleware`:
 ```php
     return Application::configure(basePath: dirname(__DIR__))
         // Other application configurations